 Codebases that house these programs can be vulnerable too.
 Synopsys reports as much as 88 percent of commercial code bases containing open source software have components that are behind on user updates by two years.

-The “people” touchpoint consists of developers and other persons who either maliciously or inadvertently introduce vulnerabilities in the software supply chain.
+Developers and other people can either maliciously or inadvertently introduce vulnerabilities in the software supply chain.
 For example, the crossenv typosquatting incident in 2017 was a malicious attack on the npm registry to trick unsuspecting developers into installing a crossenv (instead of cross-env) package that contained malware.

 “Processes” are touchpoints of interest to attackers, especially identity and access management (IAM) processes.
 Attackers can compromise IAM controls through employees or systems to introduce spyware and ransomware.